chartbrew/chartbrew/docs/deployment/README.md

 **Now let's analyse what is needed for the docker image to run properly**.

 The `3210` port is used by the API and `3000` for the client app (UI).
 Feel free to map these to any other ports on your system (e.g `3210:4523`).

+* `CB_SECRET` this string will be used to encrypt passwords and tokens.
+Use [a secure string](https://passwordsgenerator.net/) if you're planning to host the app publicly.

 * `CB_API_HOST` needs to point to the home address of the system.
 Usually for a docker image this is `0.0.0.0`.